Georgian wine PDO

 - Color: bright ruby to deep garnet

-- Aroma: red cherry, raspberry, plum, rose petal, and sweet spice
+- Aroma: red cherry, raspberry, plum, rose petal, and gentle spice

-- Aging: typically stainless steel; premium producers may age briefly in neutral oak or qvevri
+- Aging: most commonly in stainless steel; some producers use neutral oak or qvevri for short maturation

 Taste profile

-- Aromas: ripe raspberry, pomegranate, wild rose, and subtle clove
+- Aromas: ripe raspberry, pomegranate, wild rose, and light spice

 Production rules

-According to PDO specifications by Georgia's National Wine Agency:
+According to specifications set by Georgia's National Wine Agency:

-- Grapes must come exclusively from the Khvanchkara microzone
+- Grapes must be sourced exclusively from the Khvanchkara microzone

 - Alcohol: 10.5-12.5%